o-grady/call-of-cthulhu/hunter.md

 Beau looks at the fireplace and finds some hastily burned pages, with the words: tonight, date, Illaria, and snake in the corner.
 There is a business document with a proposal of some sort with a signature and the word "wick".
 Beau goes into the study and finds a notebook that looks like an account ledger.
 We're not sure what the numbers mean but they are large, probably beyond a university professor's means.
 The amounts coming in are slightly larger than what's going out.
 Joe searches the desk and finds some travel tickets and receipts for numerous trips to Atlantic City.
 Unopened letter sitting on the corner of the desk.
 We open the envelope, inside is a letter from the local sanatorium.
 It's a letter of admission, notifying Ned Snowden that a person named Seth Rich has been admitted and Snowden has assumed guardianship over Seth.
 While circling the desk, we feel one of the floorboards under the desk is loose and sounds hollow.
 We pry open the board, find a clip for $1000 and a bundle of loose papers that appear to be partial documents, appears to be a partial copy of manuscripts.

 A strong gust of wind hits the apartment and blows papers on the ground and things get knocked off the shelf.
 Cornpop the dog growls.
 I pull my gun and advance towards the stairs going up.
 Beau runs out and Joe is following behind me.
 At the top of the stairs, there's two rooms.
 We enter the first room, find a train ticket for Atlantic City and a single earring.
 The next room is empty and appears to be empty.
 Last room is a bathroom.
-Joe takes off the top of the toilet to see if there's anything in the toilet, there's a poker chip with a V.
+Joe takes off the top of the toilet to see if there's anything in the toilet, there's a poker chip with a B.

 We hear footsteps upstairs in the master bedroom, return up the stairs.
 After opening the door, a strong gust of wind knocks Joe down the stairs and he splits his head is bleeding.
 I look around the room and nothing appears to be disturbed, the wind only affected us.